HIGH-QUALITY EVIDENCE-INFORMED CONTENT

 Coming in late 2021!
 The GPA Bathing Program.

-Learn more about this new program here.
+Learn more about the new GPA Bathing curriculum here.
 Please note we will not be accepting registrations for this program until it launches.
 Check back here in fall of 2021 for more details.

 Bathing represents one of the most intimate activities of daily living in persons living with dementia, requiring assistance from caregivers.
 A person-centred approach, embedded in the principles of GPA, conceptualizes bathing as a pleasant experience and results in decreased responsive behaviours.
 Learn more about our purpose, process, results and conclusions from the integration of evidence and stakeholder feedback informing our latest dementia-care program, currently in development.